JohnCallingham/LCC_TOTI/README.md

 The file TOTI.h contains a single class which represents one TOTI (Train On Track Indicator).

+This component has one dependency;-
+- LCC_NODE_COMPONENT_BASE: https://github.com/JohnCallingham/LCC_NODE_COMPONENT_BASE.git

+This will be automatically downloaded when using PlatformIO.

 ## PlatformIO installation

 It can be installed in PlatformIO by adding the following line to platform.ini;-